refined-github/yolo/readme.md

 # yolo

-> Hotfixes for Refined GitHub fetched regularly
+> Hotfixes for [Refined GitHub](https://github.com/refined-github/refined-github) fetched regularly

-In order to address severe issues as quickly as possible, Refined GitHub fetches hotfixes at most every 4 hours.
+In order to address severe issues as quickly as possible, Refined GitHub fetches hotfixes at most every 4 hours (while being used).
 These are limited to:

 - disabling broken features
 - adding some CSS